What basic Halachah is this Pasuk coming to teach us?

 Rashi #1: It teaches us that the prohibition is confined to treating the crops as an owner, but does not extend to eating them.
 1

-Provided one declares them Hefker.
+Provided one makes them Hefker.
 See Sifsei Chachamim.

 What are the implications of the words "Shabbas ha'Aretz Lachem le'Ochlah"?

 Rashi: They imply that one may only eat from what is Hefker, 1 but not from what is guarded.

-Ramban: The repose of the land mentioned earlier 2 , or the produce of the Shabbos year, shall be for you all as livelihood, for you, your servants, your animals and your Chayos.
+Ramban and Moshav Zekenim: The land resting mentioned earlier in Pasuk 4 and the produce of the Shabbos year, shall be for you all as livelihood, for you, your servants, your animals and Chayos of the land.

 Yerushalmi, Shevi'is, 7:1: The produce of the land shall be for all your personal uses - for eating, drinking, anointing and dyeing.
 2